-- County social service board employees providing Department services,
+- Employees hired by the Department, - County social service board employees providing Department services,

-- Licensed service providers of services to the mentally ill, developmentally disable, child-placing agencies and substance abusers,
+- Licensed service providers of services to the mentally ill, developmentally disabled, child-placing agencies and substance abusers,

 - Licensed and nonlicensed early childcare service providers, and - Licensed legal guardian appointments and petitioners for adoption. - 3.
 State fiscal effect detail: For information shown under state fiscal effect in 1A, please: - A. Revenues: Explain the revenue amounts.
 Provide detail, when appropriate, for each revenue type and fund affected and any amounts included in the executive budget.